jonschipp/ISLET/README.md

 * Capture the flag competitions
 * Development environments

+ISLET has been used by the [Bro](https://bro.org) and [Suricata](http://suricata-ids.org/) teams, two of the leading open source network security projects, for their official training, among others.
+If you would like commercial support for ISLET including creating and deploying custom training environments contact [Draconyx](http://www.draconyx.net/).

 ## Design

 These images a little old but they mostly represent the design.